mivaecommerce/odbc-connector/README.md

 1. mivapi.h
 1. MivAPI.lib

-Upon build completion you can add **MVDODBC.DLL** to your list of valid databases in either IIS / Mia.
+Upon build completion you can add **MVDODBC.dll** to your list of valid databases in either IIS / Mia.

 ## Testing
 Download and configure an ODBC connector, such as MySQL's connector located at [https://dev.mysql.com/downloads/connector/odbc/](https://dev.mysql.com/downloads/connector/odbc/).
 Setup a connection to a database server and then you can begin testing with a simple script such as: